Trace Densities and Algebraic Index Theorems for Sheaves of Formal Cherednik Algebras: Trace densities and hypercohomology

 \section{Trace densities and hypercohomology}

-In this section we generalize the standard Engeli-Felder trace density construction \cite{EF08} for the sheaf of holomorphic differential operator $\mc{D}_X$ on a complex manifold $X$ to the case of an actual and formal deformation of the sheaf of skew-group algebras $\mc{D}_X\rtimes G$ on $X/G$.
-The main ingredient, which allows us to do this vast generalization, is the construction of $\mc{H}_{1, c, X, G}$ via formal geometry in \cite{Vit19}.
-For completeness we review this construction in the following.
-This result coupled with a modification of the Engeli-Felder trace density map in \cite{RT12} yields a trace density morphism for the sheaf of Cherednik algebras $\mc{H}_{1, c, X, G}$ from \cite{Eti04}.
-This trace density map construction goes through in the case when the complex valued parameters $c$ are replaced by a formal parameter $\hbar$.
-We use these maps to establish a quasi-isomorphism which identifies the hypercohomology of the Hochschild chain complex of $\mc{H}_{1, \lau{\hbar}, X, G}$ with the Chen-Ruan orbifold cohomology with coefficients in $\bb K$.
+In this section, we generalize the standard Engeli-Felder trace density construction \cite{EF08} for the sheaf of holomorphic differential operator $\mc{D}_X$ on a complex manifold $X$ to the case of an actual and formal deformation of the sheaf of skew-group algebras $p_*\mc{D}_X\rtimes G$ on $Y$.
+The main ingredient, which allows us to do this vast generalization, is the construction of $\mc{H}_{1, c, X, G}$ via formal geometry in \cite{, Vit19, PhDVit19}.
+For completeness, we review the basics of Gelfand-Kazhdan's formal geometry in Section \ref{formalgeom} and the formal geometric construction of $\mc{H}_{1, c, X, G}$ in Section \ref{formalgeomconstrofcherednik}.
+This construction coupled with a modification of the Engeli-Felder trace density map in \cite{RT12} yields a trace density morphism for the sheaf of Cherednik algebras $\mc{H}_{1, c, X, G}$ from \cite{Eti04}.
+This trace density map construction goes through in the case when the complex valued parameters $c$ are replaced by formal parameters $\hbar$.
+We use these maps to identify the hypercohomology of the Hochschild chain complex of $\mc{H}_{1, \hbar, X, G}$ with the Chen-Ruan orbifold cohomology with coefficients in the ring $\bb C\llbracket\hbar\rrbracket$.

-\subsection{Hochschild $2n-2l$-cocycle of the algebras $\HC$ and $\mc{A}_{n-l, l}^{H, \lau{\hbar}}$}
+\subsection{Hochschild $(2n-2l)$-cocycle of the algebras $\HC$ and $\mc{A}_{n-l, l}^{H, \hbar}$}